nantunes/pentaho-viz-sandbox/docs/platform/visual/samples/bar-d3-sandbox/index.md

 Remarks:
   - A script block was added with the AMD/RequireJS configuration of the Bar and D3 packages.
+    This step is only needed in a sandbox environment.
+    When inside the Pentaho platform, these configurations are provided automatically, built from the web package information.
   - The used visualization model is now `pentaho/visual/samples/bar`.
   - The model now contains visual role mappings for the `category` and `measure` visual roles.
   - The dimensions of the visualization were increased.